Jav65/tp/docs/UserGuide.md

 **Examples:**

 * `add-patient n/Dylan w/2A ic/S1234567A`
-* `add-patient n/Javier w/8B ic/S9876543B t/diabetes t/mobility-issues`
+* `add-patient n/Javier w/8B ic/S9876543B t/diabetes t/mobilityIssues`

 💡 **Tip:** You can always enter the command phrase to be prompted the right usage of commands
 ![help message](images/TipCommandHint.png)

-❌ **Common mistakes**: It is common for one to enter the orders of fields wrongly.
+**Note**: The order of fields does not matter.
+For example,
 <box type="error">
-E.g.add-patient n/Amy ic/S1234567A w/2A
+add-patient t/Urgent ic/S2345678A w/2A n/Amy
 </box>

 <box type="tip" seamless>
 **Note:** Tags are optional and can be used to describe medical or care-related info.
 </box>

 **Output:**

-* Success → `Patient added: Dylan (S1234567A)`
+* Success → `New patient added: Dylan`
-* Duplicate → `Patient with IC S1234567A already exists`
+* Duplicate → `This patient already exists in the address book`
 * Invalid input → parameter-specific error message

 ### Editing a patient: `edit-patient`